Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/21_firstrun.md

 ## 2.1.1 Run without configuration

 We will start configuring our custom pipeline with using a subset of raw reads from a single individual (NA1287) in our sample cohort.
-This is a good proxy for the other two samples as they all contain the same subset of chromosomes (20, 21, and 22) and have been sequenced to the same depth.
-Once we’re confident everything works as intended, we will scale up to run on the full dataset.
+This is a good proxy for the other two samples as they are all of the same input data type and about the same size.
+Once we’re confident everything works as intended, we will scale up to run on the full set of samples.

 Let's start by running the pipeline out of the box to identify what we need to configure:

-!!! example "Exercise"
+!!! example "Exercise: Run out of the box"

     1. Load the Nextflow module, following the same method we learnt yesterday: